 Malignant hypertension is blood pressure that is so high that it is actually causing damage to organs, particularly in the nervous system, the cardiovascular system, and/or the kidneys.
 One type of such damage is called papilledema, a condition in which the optic nerve leading to the eye becomes dangerously swollen, threatening vision.

 This is a serious condition that requires immediate care.
 Rapid treatment can prevent long-term problems.
 Left untreated, damage from malignant hypertension occurs quickly and can be severe, involving organ damage to blood vessels, the eyes, heart, spleen, kidneys, and brain.
 In particular, kidney failure may develop since the blood vessels inside the kidneys are very sensitive to high blood pressure.

 Cardiovascular System and Kidneys

 Copyright © Nucleus Medical Media, Inc.

-Malignant hypertensive is more common in men, African Americans, and in smokers.
-You are more likely to develop malignant hypertension if you have already have essential hypertension—high blood pressure of 140/90 or higher.
+Malignant hypertension is more common in men, African Americans, and in smokers.
+You are more likely to develop malignant hypertension if you already have essential hypertension—high blood pressure of 140/90 or higher.

 Malignant hypertension produces noticeable symptoms, including:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your blood pressure readings will probably be very high.
 Readings will be taken in both arms, while lying down and while standing up.
 A careful stethoscope exam of your heart and a detailed neurological exam will be performed.
 An eye exam may show signs of high blood pressure, including swelling of the optic nerve or bleeding inside the eye.

 Tests may include the following: